 The Department also runs a “Chatterbox Club” which is held in the Learning Support Area.
 This is for students who might find break and lunchtime hard or those who find the social side of school difficult for example.
 The club serves many purposes and allows the students quiet time, support from adults, help with Home Learning, the opportunity to discuss issues, play board games etc.

-When students start in Year 7 they undergo a range of assessments: Cognitive Ability tests, the Vernon spelling and Suffolk Reading assessment.
-The results of these are analysed and then, if necessary, interventions are put in place if we believe the students would benefit more than simply having an appropriately differentiated curriculum.
-In Year 7,the school uses the Ruth Miskin Phonics programme for students who need literacy support.
-In Key Stage 3, all students engage in the Accelerated Reader programme.
+When students start in Year 7 they undergo a range of assessments: Cognitive Ability tests, and the New group Reading and spelling assessments.
+The results of these are analysed and then, if necessary, interventions are put in place if we believe the students would benefit from more than an appropriately differentiated curriculum.
+At KS3, the school uses The Lexia Power up literacy programme for students who need literacy support.
+Mathematics is supported by the springboard programme.
+Students are referred by the Mathematics department if they require extra help.
+All students engage in the whole school reader programme.
 In addition to this there are targeted literacy and numeracy interventions to support the students.